 This DocuSign workflow example shows that you can use JavaScript actions to integrate your workflows with third-party services, to add sophisticated functionality to your workflow automation.
 This is an advanced technique that requires some coding, but much less than traditional enterprise application integration.

-Signavio Process Governance’s integrated JavaScript actions and test runner greatly reduce set-up effort for developers.
+SAP Signavio Process Governance's integrated JavaScript actions and test runner greatly reduce set-up effort for developers.
 Instead of setting-up a development environment and their own testing infrastructure, developers can focus on writing a small amount of integration code.

-To get started using Signavio Process Governance with a DocuSign workflow, then register for a free 30-day trial today.
+To get started using SAP Signavio Process Governance with a DocuSign workflow, then register for a free 30-day trial today.